 Most teachers will do funny poses even though the moves they’re doing haven’t been refined or even looked at with a self-critical eye to determine if it’s actually fully-rounded and balanced like a tai chi move should be.

 A rule of thumb I tell my students to live by: listen to your instincts – if it feels awkward then it’s probably off-balance in some way and therefore not true Tai Chi.
-Only do moves that feel relaxed and flawless, but don’t rule it out until you can find a specific reason to do so.
+Only do moves that feel relaxed and flawless, but don’t rule out something new & unfamiliar until you can find a specific reason to do so.